 Users can interact with the visualizations by annotating anomalies.
-For example, the visualization of Figure 1(b) demonstrates an unexpected behavior, with the queueing data size growing slowly.
+For example, the visualization of Figure 1(b)demonstrates an unexpected behavior, with the queueing data size growing slowly.
 A user can drag and draw rectangles on the visualization, to annotate the abnormal component, as well as reference intervals that demonstrate normal behavior.
 We show an example of these annotations in Figure 4.
 A user may also annotate an entire period as abnormal, and choose a reference interval in a different partition.
-The annotations will be sent to the explanation engine of EXstream, which is shown in the bottom dashed rectangle of Figure 1(c).
-The explanation engine will be introduced in detail in following sections.
 We use I_A to denote the annotated abnormal interval in a partition P_A : $I_A = (Q, [lower, upper], P_A)$.
-We use I_R to denote the reference interval, which can be explicitly annotated by the user, or inferred by EXstream as the non-annotated parts of the partition.
-We write $I_R = (Q, [lower, upper], P_R)$, where P_R and P_A might be the same or different partitions.
+We use I_R to denote the reference interval, which can be explicitly annotated by the user, or inferred by XStream as the non-annotated parts of the partition.
+We write $I_R =$ $(Q, [lower, upper], P_R)$, where P_R and P_A might be the same or different partitions.